Believers Receive God’s Righteousness

 Romans 2:7-10 (NASB)

-• Note: Removed from their context, these verses give the impression that doing good works results in obtaining eternal life.
-However, God’s Word is not a collection of fragmented passages interpreted at face value apart from their immediate context, chapter, the entire book, and Scripture overall.
-Therefore, when these verses are understood in context, especially considering the content of chapters one through five, Paul gave a sobering reality-check against salvation through good works.
+Note: When removed from their context, these verses give the impression that doing good (pursuing righteousness) results in eternal life, whereas not doing good (pursuing unrighteousness) results in God’s wrath.
+However, when these verses are understood and interpreted in context—especially considering the content of chapters one through five—Paul gave a sobering reality check against salvation through good works.

-Paul begins to reveal the true sinfulness of all people in the first two chapters of Romans.
-In chapter one, he addressed the wickedness of those refusing to acknowledge God, which resulted in all kinds of unrighteousness (Romans 1:29-32).
-In chapter two, Paul immediately confronted any sense of “innocence” or “goodness” one might feel when comparing themselves to those described in chapter one, having declared everyone guilty for judging others for the sins they themselves commit (Romans 2:1-2).
-He also rebuked the arrogance of thinking one could sin yet somehow escape God’s righteous judgment and wrath (Romans 2:3).
-Paul pointed out that all such pride and sinfulness will instead result in wrath on Judgment Day when God will “render to each person according to his deeds” (Romans 2:6 [NASB]).
+In Romans chapter one, Paul began to reveal the true sinfulness of all people.
+He addressed the wickedness of those who refuse to acknowledge and glorify God, resulting in all kinds of unrighteousness (see Romans 1:29-32).
+In chapter two, Paul confronted any sense of innocence or goodness one might feel when judging others for the sins they themselves commit (see Romans 2:1-2).
+He also rebuked the arrogance of thinking one could sin yet somehow escape God’s righteous judgment and wrath (see Romans 2:3).
+Paul pointed out that all such pride and sinfulness would result in wrath on Judgment Day when God will “render to each person according to his deeds” (Romans 2:6).
+These sobering facts help set the stage for understanding Romans 2:7-10.

 All the nations will be gathered before Him; and He will separate them from one another, as the shepherd separates the sheep from the goats; and He will put the sheep on His right, and the goats on the left.
 “Then the King will say to those on His right, ‘Come, you who are blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry, and you gave Me something to eat; I was thirsty, and you gave Me something to drink; I was a stranger, and you invited Me in; naked, and you clothed Me; I was sick, and you visited Me; I was in prison, and you came to Me.’
 Then the righteous will answer Him, ‘Lord, when did we see You hungry, and feed You, or thirsty, and give You something to drink?
 And when did we see You a stranger, and invite You in, or naked, and clothe You?
 When did we see You sick, or in prison, and come to You?’
 The King will answer and say to them, ‘Truly I say to you, to the extent that you did it to one of these brothers of Mine, even the least of them, you did it to Me.’
 “Then He will also say to those on His left, ‘Depart from Me, accursed ones, into the eternal fire which has been prepared for the devil and his angels; for I was hungry, and you gave Me nothing to eat; I was thirsty, and you gave Me nothing to drink; I was a stranger, and you did not invite Me in; naked, and you did not clothe Me; sick, and in prison, and you did not visit Me.’
 Then they themselves also will answer, ‘Lord, when did we see You hungry, or thirsty, or a stranger, or naked, or sick, or in prison, and did not [e]take care of You?’
 Then He will answer them, ‘Truly I say to you, to the extent that you did not do it to one of the least of these, you did not do it to Me.’
 These will go away into eternal punishment, but the righteous into eternal life.”